greyatom-school/the-minerva-project/FEWD/sprint_0/4. Project/Readme.md

 </html>
 ```

+Add your own title between the `<title>` tags

+*The above code is the boilerplate code to be included everytime you create an HTML file for your website.*

 Now, create a new file named `style.css` and add the following CSS code to the same to get started.
-Add your own title between the `<title>` tags

 ```css
 * {